Multitask Learning Can Improve Worst-Group Outcomes: Results And Discussion

 \subsection{Impact of Pre-Training}

-Finetuning pre-trained models is arguably the de-facto paradigm in machine learning \citep{devlin2018bert, dosovitskiy2020image, dery2021should}.
+Fine-tuning pre-trained models is arguably the de-facto paradigm in machine learning \citep{devlin2018bert, dosovitskiy2020image, dery2021should}.
 Consequently, our experiments so far have exclusively focused on pre-trained models.
 In this section, we wish to understand the effect of deviating from this paradigm on our MTL approach.
-We thus compare against JTT and ERM when the model is trained from scratch instead of starting with a pre-trained model.
+Thus, we compare against JTT and ERM when the model is trained from scratch instead of starting with a pre-trained model.
 Tables \ref{tab:scratch_waterbirds} and \ref{tab:scratch_civilcomments} depict our results on Waterbirds and Civilcomments-small, respectively.
 Our results show that pre-training is critical for setting up regularized MTL as a viable remedy against poor worst-group outcomes.
 We posit the following explanation for this outcome.
 Note that our informal motivation in Section \ref{sec:informal_motivation} presupposes an ability to solve the auxiliary task to a reasonable degree.
 Solving the MLM and MIM tasks effectively from scratch with only the inputs of the relatively small supervised dataset is difficult.
 This poor performance on the auxiliary task translates to an inability to constrain the use of the spurious features on the end-task.
-Consistent with prior works \citep{tu-etal-2020-empirical, wiles2022a}, our recommendation to practitioners is that our approach be used during finetuning of pre-trained models in order to be maximally effective.
+Consistent with prior works \citep{tu-etal-2020-empirical, wiles2022a}, our recommendation to practitioners is to use our approach during the fine-tuning of pre-trained models to be maximally effective.

 Another consequence of our findings is that caution is warranted in interpreting the results of previous work on DRO in light of the new paradigm of mostly using pre-trained models.
 Most previous results on DRO have examined the setting of training from scratch, and as Tables \ref{tab:scratch_civilcomments} and \ref{tab:scratch_waterbirds}, DRO methods significantly outperform competitors in that setting.
 However, the originally outsized gains in worst-group error significantly shrink when we move to pre-trained models whilst our method shows superior performance.